matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-deployment.md

 # Contract deployment

-To maintain the same security as in L1, the zkSync operator must publish on the Ethereum chain the code for each contract it deploys.
-However, if there are multiple contracts deployed with the same code, it will only publish it on Ethereum once.
-While deploying contracts for the first time may be relatively expensive, factories, which deploy contracts with the same code multiple times, can have huge savings compared to L1.
+In order to maintain the same level of security as the L1, the zkSync operator is required to publish the code for each contract it deploys on the Ethereum chain.
+However, if multiple contracts are deployed using the same code, the operator only needs to publish it on Ethereum once.
+While the initial deployment of contracts can be relatively expensive, utilizing contract factories that deploy contracts with the same code multiple times can lead to huge savings compared to the L1.

-All these specifics make the process of deploying smart contracts on zkEVM comply with the major rule: _The operator should know the code of the contract before it is deployed_.
-This means that deploying contracts is only possible via `EIP712` transactions with the `factory_deps` field containing the supplied bytecode.
+These specific requirements ensure that the process of deploying smart contracts on zkEVM complies to a crucial rule: *the operator must be aware of the contract's code before deployment*.
+Consequently, deploying contracts can only be accomplished through EIP712 transactions, with the `factory_deps` field containing the bytecode provided.

 [Learn more about EIP712 transactions here](../../../api/api.md#eip712).

-## Ethereum / zkSync differences
+## Ethereum / zkSync differences in contract deployment

 **How deploying contracts works on Ethereum.**